fbpx

 • Stainless steel rebar – Longer structural integrity and better fire and corrosion resistance

-On average, steel shuttering can last ten times more than timber formwork for temporary moulds.
-However, steel is more expensive and heavier, so harder to work with, especially for smaller projects.
+Steel shuttering typically lasts ten times longer than timber formwork for temporary moulds.
+However, steel costs more and weighs more, making it harder to handle, especially on smaller projects.

-Ideal for industrial projects which require intense pressure and flexibility, such as tower blocks and bridges, steel shuttering is also perfect for circular or curved concrete structures.
+Steel shuttering suits industrial projects needing intense pressure and flexibility, such as tower blocks and bridges.
+It also works perfectly for circular or curved concrete structures.

 So, when securing single-sided climbing steel formwork, we suggest using a versatile non-corrosive form anchor, ideal for establishing slab edge formwork or guard rails.